Standardizing Clinical Data for In Vitro Diagnostics

 Why Standardize IVD Clinical Study Data?

-Currently, there is no unified standard for submitting clinical data for in vitro diagnostics (IVDs).
+Currently, there is no unified standard for submitting clinical study or trial data for IVDs.
 As a result, manufacturers often rely on custom or adapted data formats, leading to inconsistencies in how clinical evidence is collected, reported, and reviewed.
 These inconsistencies can cause delays in regulatory review, ultimately slowing the approval of life-saving diagnostic tests—delays that become particularly critical during public health emergencies like the COVID-19 pandemic.

 The Opportunity:

 By aligning with existing CDISC standards—such as CDASH, SDTM, and ADaM—adapted specifically for IVDs, the industry has an opportunity to streamline the submission process.
-This alignment would reduce time-to-approval by creating consistent, high-quality clinical evidence that is easier to interpret and review.
-In turn, it would enhance data quality, improve traceability, and increase reusability throughout the diagnostic test lifecycle.
+This alignment would reduce delays by creating consistent, high-quality clinical evidence that is easier to interpret and review.
+In turn, it would enhance data quality, improve traceability, and increase reusability throughout the diagnostic device lifecycle.

 What’s Inside the Report